What Are Affirmations and How do They Work?

 - Use affirmations to help you gain more clarity in the direction that you would like to steer your ship in

 - Fall into the trap of believing that through the simple repetition of words, you will heal

-- Resist ‘negative’ thoughts and replace them with ‘positive’ ones without fully understanding them
+- Resist ‘negative’ thoughts and replace them with ‘positive’ ones without investigating their source

 What are your beliefs on affirmations?
 Feel free to share them on the comments below!